tribeless/savannah-test/README.md

 The src/utils contains reusable functionalities\
 The src/apollo contains configurations for working with apollo\
 The src/__tests__ contains the integration tests\

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

 ### `Testing`
-Uses React Testing Library To write tests
+Uses React Testing Library To write tests.\
+Uses travis-ci to run build and deploy app on master branch to netlify.

 ### `Api's Used`
 Consumes GitHub's v4 Graphql Api